Making a CICA dog bite compensation claim

-The CICA don't pay out to everyone and the circumstances have to be quite specific to qualify for an award following a dog attack.
+The CICA scheme is complex and they don't pay out to everyone.
+The crcumstances have to be quite specific to qualify for CICA dog bite compensation.

-b) that the person with control of the dog intended for the victim to be harmed and used the dog for that purposes; or
+b) that the person with control of the dog intended for you to be harmed and used the dog for that purposes; or

-c) that the person with control of the dog intended for the victim to be harmed and created the circumstances for such harm to occur.
+c) that the person with control of the dog intended for you to be harmed and created the circumstances for such harm to occur.

 No Win No Fee